spencercmd/spencercmd.github.io/index.md

 ## About

 I'm {{ site.author.name }}, An uber employable catalyst of accelerated technological advancement.
+I'm Spencer.
-- Currently working on devops, security, and AI at a small data analytics organization.
+- Currently working on devops, security, and AI.
 - You'll mainly find projects im working on, life updates, opinion pieces here.
 - I'm a musician, developer, dog lover, and hobby mycologist.
-I volunteer at my local animal shelter, I've fostered and rescued, and hope to continue that work.
+I am heavily involved in dog rescue, volunteer at my local shelter.
+I am always interested in talking about our canine companions!

 ---

-*"{{ site.description }}"*